exogen/next-fetch-har/README.md

 #### What if I don’t call fetch directly in my getInitialProps?

 You’ll need to find some way to pass the `ctx.fetch` instance through to your code that needs to call it.
+It’s not possible to expose the enhanced HAR-enabled Fetch instance globally because it is scoped per request: it should only capture the requests made by each page, even if multiple are being served in parallel.

 For example, if you make API calls inside Redux actions using a side-effect solution like [redux-thunk](https://github.com/reduxjs/redux-thunk), you can pass `ctx.fetch` to your store creation function so that it can be supplied to any side-effect middleware.

 For redux-thunk in particular, you can use its [withExtraArgument](https://github.com/reduxjs/redux-thunk#injecting-a-custom-argument) feature to pass a custom object containing `fetch` and whatever else you like: